keshavgoel787/ForgetMeNot/caretaker_dashboard/MOCK_DATA_SETUP.md

 - **3 mock memories** (`memory_001`, `memory_002`, `memory_003`)
 - **context.json** for each memory with:
   - Memory ID
-  - People identified (from your names)
+  - Faces identified (from your names)
-  - Random people count and image count
+  - Random face count and image count
   - AI-generated description
   - Timestamp
-- **Named people folders** with 5 face images each
+- **Named face folders** with 5 face images each
 - **Placeholder images** for each memory

 ## How It Works